xzzulz/microbi/readme.md

 #### Alternate options: Using streams on api functions

 There is the option to get Node stream objects as parameters on api functions.
-For this, set a "stream" flag on the api function:
+For this, set a "stream" flag on the api op, as follows:
 ```javascript
      api.stuff.items.["POST:stream"] = true
 ```
 The above will flag the `api.stuff.items.POST` api op as streaming.
-Api functions that have this flag set, will get not get the info object as parameter.
+Api functions that have this flag set, will not get the info object as parameter.
 Instead these api functions will get the request and response node stream objects as follows:
 ```javascript